• broken image

 Kaylen Yun

-Kaylen is a sophomore at Yale College with a prospective major in Ethics, Politics, and Economics and pursuing an Arabic certificate.
+Kaylen is a junior in Ezra Stiles majoring in Global Affairs and pursuing an Arabic certificate.
 As a New Haven native, she is passionate about assisting and empowering under-resourced communities in the inner city, having mentored youth in low-income housing developments and tutored in programs promoting STEM education in New Haven Public Schools.
-She hopes to work in immigration law in the future and is excited to foster deeper relationships in Women’s Group, many of which similarly attend NHPS schools.
-Outside of MAY, she is a Communications Assistant for the Yale Center for Faith and Culture, a Dwight Hall Public School Intern, and a World Fellow Student Liaison with the Jackson School of Global Affairs.
-She is also part of Yale Students for Christ and Yale’s club soccer team.
+She loved working with Women’s Group last year, learning from the students’ experiences and helping create a safe community among the high schoolers and volunteers.
+Outside of MAY, she is a Public School Intern and Coordinator, and a World Fellow Student Liaison.
 You can reach her at kaylen.yun@yale.edu.

 broken image